October 21-23, 2025

 What Changes to Insurance Coverages and Policies Affect You | 10:00 AM - 10:50 AM

-Utility Excavator Panel Discussion | 11:00 AM - 11:50 AM
+Damage Prevention Roundtable | 11:00 AM - 11:50 AM

-Facilitator: Jane Jernigan, NMUCA
+Moderator: Jane Jernigan, NMUCA

 Attend this session to learn there are at least two sides to every discussion.
 Often there is a third side that takes both sides to resolve.
 Let’s learn together what it takes to make it work.